dddrrreee/cs140e-24win/labs/4-cross-checking/README.md

       value.

 Checkoff:
-   0. *NOTE: Do a `git pull` to get our hashes*
    1. Make sure the `5-tests*.c` are equivalant to other people.
    2. Rewrite your `gpio_set_input` and `gpio_set_output` to call
       `gpio_set_function` and then verify you get the same checksums.
       (See a pattern?)

-   3. Checking that `printk` now works for real;   do a git pull for this part,  we need to add more prose.
+   3. Checking that `printk` now works for real; if you go into `4-cross-check/check-hello` and type `make` it produce a `hello.bin` that it can run successfully.
+      If so, congratulations!
+It is using your `gpio.c`

 -------------------------------------------------------------------
 #### Step 3: implement the act led (pin 47).